Each person designated under division (A)(3) of section 1322.03 of the Revised Code to act as operations manager for a mortgage broker business

-(1) The test shall adequately measure the applicant's knowledge and comprehension in appropriate subject areas, including ethics, federal and state law related to mortgage origination, fraud, consumer protection, and the nontraditional mortgage marketplace, and fair lending issues.
+(A) The test shall adequately measure the designee's or applicant's knowledge and comprehension in appropriate subject areas, including ethics, federal and state law related to mortgage origination, fraud, consumer protection, and the nontraditional mortgage marketplace, and fair lending issues.

 For this purpose, any time during which the individual is a registered loan originator shall not be taken into account.